wp-plugins/tagged-gallery/readme.txt

 2. In the admin interface you can define the size of your thumbs
 3. Tagging an image 'tg-test'
 4. Tagging a page 'tg:tg-test' to generate a gallery of pictures tagged 'tg-test'
+5. If you click on an image it will open like this

 == Todo ==
 - Next/previous function